As a single mom, and for so many moms I know, the most stressful part of your day is dinner. And breakfast. And lunch.

 If you’re reading this and thinking of how much you loathe the grocery store, there are solutions for you.
 In fact, a grocery delivery service is a great way to save time.
 There are two ways you can do this: get curbside grocery pickup or use a service to have your groceries delivered directly to your door.

-If you decide you want a more comprehensive service to help with your meal planning, consider a meal delivery service.
+If you decide you want a more comprehensive service to help with your meal planning, consider a meal kit delivery service.

 The companies below all ship fresh, individually portioned ingredients to your house with detailed menus and instructions on how to make each recipe.
-Many of them offer meals for specialized diets, like paleo, vegetarian, vegan and gluten-free diets.
+Many of them offer meal kits for one for specialized diets, like paleo, vegetarian, vegan and gluten-free diets.
 What I like best about meal delivery services is that they are usually pretty healthy, and they force me to cook recipes outside of my normal repertoire, which can get boring, fast.
 Plus, they tend to be really, really tasty — for both adults and kids.
 No complaints at my house.
 Except from the kids.
 But that is another issue.

 Out of all the meal planning tips mentioned here, these services are the most expensive because they check all the boxes: meal planning, ingredient selection, recipes, and delivery to your door.

 HOWEVER, time is money!
 You might be spending a little more here, but ultimately, investing the saved time into other parts of your life.
 Plus, usually, these companies offer different promotional offers where you can try them for a week for a lower price.
-See each link below for more details.

 Purple Carrot only provides plant-based recipes, so it’s just for the vegetarians out there.
 You can choose to receive 2 or 4 servings of their dinner items, 4 servings for their breakfast items, and 2 servings for their lunch items.

 Ultimately, finding a way to make fresh, quick meals for a growing family can be a challenge.
 Luckily, thanks to the wonders of technology, there are many different ways to make meal planning for single moms much easier.